top of page

 Availability

 Choose a physical therapist who has flexible scheduling options and can accommodate your needs and preferences.
+If you would rather do physical therapy exercises in your own home, check out our DVDs and save yourself money on expensive co-pays.

 Conclusion